aosp-mirror/platform_system_core/init/readme.txt

    Trigger an event.
 Used to queue an action from another action.

+umount <path>
+   Unmount the filesystem mounted at that path.

 verity_load_state
    Internal implementation detail used to load dm-verity state.